Top Ad unit 728 × 90

 Touristang Pobre with Ms. Jo and Ligut Segundino and with Al and Anem.

 Today, Magellan's monument remained a living symbol of his bravery in the name of the King of Spain.
-Nearby, Lapu-Lapu's statue is also a living symbol of his bravery and that of his men to repulse the invasion of a foreign power of the island.
+Nearby, Lapu-Lapu's statue is also a living symbol of his bravery and that of his men to repulse the invasion of the island by a foreign power.
 Lapu-Lapu's statue was facing the coast of Mactan where the Battle of Mactan is believed to have occurred many centuries ago.

 Mactan is accessible by public transport, private vehicles, and rent-a-car or Vans for hire.
 From Cebu City, Mactan Island is about 3o minutes.